Your Bag

 Made with natural vanilla essential oil, this is a perfect air freshener.
 It can also be sprayed on linen including pillow covers, bed sheets and other fabrics.

-It can be sprayed in the bathroom to remove foul smells and in the bedroom to get quality sleep.
+It can be sprayed in the bathroom to remove foul smells and in the bedroom to get quality rest.

 Vanilla Scented Dryer Balls

 These dryer balls can soften the clothes and remove static from it.
-Place a couple of dryer balls on the cloth shelf.
+Place a couple of this essential oil dryer balls on the cloth shelf.

 Romantic Vanilla Perfume